Cysharp/UniTask/README.md

 }
 ```

-Using async lambda in register event, it is used `async void`.
-To avoid it, you can use `UniTask.Action` or `UniTask.UnityAction` that creates delegate via `async UniTaskVoid` lambda.
+To use an async lambda registered to an event, don't use `async void`.
+Instead you can use `UniTask.Action` or `UniTask.UnityAction`, both of which create a delegate via `async UniTaskVoid` lambda.

 ```csharp
 Action actEvent;